ssharma1991/ssharma1991.github.io/experience/index.md

 # Design and Manufacturing @ Leviathan Energy
-- Designed and manufactured a Hydro-kinetic turbine with an improved airfoil design which produces 50% more power in collaboration with Leviathan Energy.
+- Designed and manufactured a Hydro-kinetic turbine with an improved airfoil design that produces 50% more power in collaboration with Leviathan Energy.
 - Created engineering models using Solidworks and Autodesk Inventor and fabricated parts by FDM based 3D printing.

 <div class="center">